The decline of the British aristocracy and antiques

 summary

-However, the definition of "over 100 years" itself has only become common due to the 1934 U.S. Tariff Act, which states that "import duties are not imposed on art works that are over 100 years old," and in reality, there is no clear definition of this.
+However, the definition of "over 100 years" itself has only become common due to the 1934 U.S. Tariff Act, which states that "import duties are not imposed on art works that are over 100 years old," but in reality, there is no clear definition.

-Without being too caught up in definitions such as words, eras, or styles, we want to ensure that these beautiful crafts that have been created and passed down through generations for a long time are passed down to the next generation.
+Without getting too caught up in definitions such as words, eras, or styles, we want to ensure that these beautiful crafts that have been created and passed down through generations for a long time are passed on to the next generation.